 Trustee - The person(s) or entity that has the exclusive authority and discretion to manage and control the assets of a pension plan.

-Unclaimed Pension (for Single-Employer Plans only) - A pension benefit that is owed to a participant in a terminated single-employer defined benefit plan who could not be located by PBGC or the former employer.
-PBGC uses its website and other resources to locate participants with unclaimed pensions - see Find an Unclaimed Pension.
+Unclaimed Pension (for Single-Employer Plans only) - A pension benefit that is owed to a participant in a terminated single-employer defined benefit plan who could not be located by PBGC or the former employer - see Find an Unclaimed Pension.

 See also Finding a Lost Pension (PDF booklet) and Additional External Resources for Finding an Unclaimed Pension for more information.